Get Set For Trump Revisions To Your Affordable Care Act Insurance

 Flexibility — or higher deductibles?

 The health law uses a complex formula to divide plans into metal tiers — bronze, silver, gold and platinum — based on an average percentage of a typical year's health care bills each level of plan covers.
-Bronze plans, for example, currently must cover an average of 60 percent of costs, while a silver one is 70 percent – and insurers are allowed wiggle room of plus or minus 2 percent around those averages.
+Bronze plans, for example, currently must cover an average of 60 percent of costs, while a silver one is 70 percent.
+Insurers are allowed wiggle room of plus or minus 2 percent around those averages.

 The Trump proposal would tweak the formula, allowing insurers to create plans with larger variations around the average.
 (It exempts certain silver plans for low-income consumers from the change.)
 So, for example, a bronze plan might cover only 56 percent of costs and silver 66 percent.
 Insurers say this would allow them to create plans that appeal to more customers, particularly those looking for lower premiums.
 But critics say the move would increase the size of deductibles.